 Advanced HIIT workouts even exchange the rest period for active recovery.
 These workouts never allow you to completely rest, which further increases the difficulty, as well as the number of calories burned.

-Put simply, you can think of HIIT as a sprint, while the traditional steady-state cardio is more like a marathon.
-It’s more intense, more demanding, and takes more out of you.
-After a while though, you’ll become more adapted to the exercises.
+Simply put, you can think of HIIT as a sprint, while the traditional steady-state cardio is more like a marathon.
+In the moment, HIIT is more intense, more demanding, and takes more out of you.
+After a while though, you’ll become more adapted to the demands of the exercises.

-Since HIIT workouts are quick, and can easily be scaled for any difficulty level, they’re perfect for nearly anyone.
-Workouts can be done with just bodyweight (like pushups), or with a rowing machine, treadmill, stationary bikes, or even CrossFit equipment — the options are just about endless.
+Since HIIT workouts are relatively quick, and can easily be scaled to any difficulty level, they’re perfect for just about anyone.
+Workouts can be done with just your bodyweight (like pushups), or with a rowing machine, treadmill, stationary bikes, or even CrossFit equipment — the options are just about endless.